wilsonmar/wilsonmar.github.io/_posts/2016-04-01-java-devops-workflow.md

 ## Establish Environment

+1. Decide what architecture you want to use, which determines installation:

+   * local machine (laptop running macOS, Windows, Linux)
+   * Docker image
+   * Vagrant or VMWare image that includes an operating system

-1\.
-Download and install a virtualization utility on your laptop or a virtual instance.
+2. If Docker or Vagrant, Download and install the virtualization utility on your laptop or a virtual instance.

-   * Vagrant

-   * VMWare

-   TODO: Instead of doing all the work below, the results of it has been encapsulated into a Docker image at ...

-## Download utilities
+   ### Within a new image or locally

-2\.
-Download and install package manager for your platform.
+3. Run a script to download and install package manager for your operating system:

    * On Mac, Homebrew.
    * On Windows, Chocolatey.

-   * On Linux, apt-get.
+   * On Ubuntu Linux, apt-get
+   * On Red Hat, yum
+   * etc.

-3\.
-Download and install language support utilities on your laptop or a virtual instance.
+4. Download and install language (VM) support utilities:

    * <a target="_blank" href="http://www.oracle.com/technetwork/java/javase/downloads/index.html">
    Java SDK download from Oracle</a>